 With the current British monarch now 91-years-old, and with the new Cunard ship due for completion in 2022, that would make her 96 by the time it is launched.

-If she is no longer queen by that time, Cunard would likely name the ship after her successor, either Queen Camilla, or Queen Katherine (if Prince Charles does indeed pass the throne to Prince William).
+If she is no longer queen by that time, Cunard would likely name the ship after her successor, either Queen Camilla, or Queen Catherine (if Prince Charles does indeed pass the throne to Prince William).

 The Cunard tradition of naming its ships after Britain’s female monarchs is a long one, but the line has only ever had three simultaneously.